yourlabs/cli2/docs/ansible.rst

 The previous, mocking solution, is always preferable.
 But if you also want functional tests, then this works great.

+While the internal Python API of Ansible would also work, this uses Ansible public API which is less subject to change.

 Documenting
 ===========